JordanCH05/History_Of_Brunel/README.md

     * Provides a chronological list of all the significant moments and achievements in Brunel's life from his birth to his death
     * Includes supporting images of each event and the year they happened to give the user greater context of each event
     * This is useful to the user as it helps them identify Brunel's work and where they can be found and what they achieved
+    * Images are provided for each year depicting related events
+    * This timeline changes into a vertical layout for smaller screens as to provide am easier reading experience without the need to scroll sideways and prevents missed information

 ![Beginning of Timeline of Brunel's Life](assets/images/timeline.png)